stacks-network/sbtc/emily/README.md

 ## CDK

-The Emily Typescript CDK deploys a number of resource:
+The Emily Typescript CDK deploys a number of resources:

 1. Every DynamoDB table used by Emily
 2. The Emily rust lambda handler
-3. The API gateway instance that connects to the lambda and all connected API keys 4.
+3. The API gateway instance that connects to the lambda and all connected API keys

 ### Template Configuration